1Take

 • 24-bit Recording - Higher bit depth for professional post-production

-• MP3/AAC Export - Export in compressed formats
+• Direct MP3/AAC Recording - Record directly to compressed formats

 Tips & Tricks